 There are three conditions necessary for combustion:

-(b) Supply of air: Oxygen helps in combustion.
-Air contains about 29% of oxygen, thus supply of air makes the oxygen available which helps in combustion.
+- Supply of Air: Oxygen helps in combustion.
+Air contains about 29% of oxygen, thus the supply of air makes the oxygen available which helps in combustion.
 Without oxygen, combustion will not take place.

-(c) Ignition temperature: For catching fire, a combustible substance must reach its ignition temperature.
+- Ignition Temperature: For catching fire, a combustible substance must reach its ignition temperature.
 If a combustible substance does not reach at or above its ignition temperature, it will not catch fire and combustion will not take place.

 Substances which catch fire at very low temperature and burn with flame are called inflammable substances.

 Controlling the Fire

 - Many a times homes, forest, shops, etc. catch fire.
 In such cases, it becomes necessary to put off the fire otherwise, it may cause huge monetary loss and loss of lives.
 Fire Brigade

 - Fire Brigade or Firemen are experts in controlling fire by using a fire extinguisher.
 To extinguish the fire, at least any one out of three essential conditions for combustion must be removed.
 Supply of fuel, supply of air and ignition temperature are the three essential conditions for combustion.

 - In case of fire in a building, the whole building becomes fuel.
 It is not possible to cut off the supply of fuel.
 Thus, firemen try to cut off the air supply and or bring down the temperature of combustible material below their ignition temperature.

 - Water is one of the best, cheapest and oldest fire extinguishers.
 By pouring water over the combustible material, the temperature can be cooled down.
 Cooling down brings the combustible materials below their ignition temperature.